-Most of the Muslim majority States joined Pakistan but J&K was an exception.
+Many of the Muslim majority areas in the Western and Eastern parts joined Pakistan but J&K was an exception.
 Under these circumstances, it was given much greater autonomy by the Constitution.
-According to Article 370, the concurrence of the State is required for making any laws in matters mentioned in the Union and Concurrent lists.
-This is different from the position of other States.
-In the case of other States, the division of powers as listed through the three lists automatically applies.
-In the case of Jammu and Kashmir, the central government has only limited powers and other powers listed in the Union List and Concurrent List can be used only with the consent of the State government.
-This gives the State of Jammu and Kashmir greater autonomy.
+According to Article 370, the concurrence of the State was required for making any laws in matters mentioned in the Union and Concurrent lists.
+This was different from the position of other states.
+In the case of the other States, the division of powers as listed through three lists automatically applies.
+In the case of Jammu and Kashmir, the central government had only limited powers and other powers listed in the Union list and Concurrent list could be used only with the consent of the State government.
+This gave greater autonomy to the State of Jammu and Kashmir.

-In practice, however the autonomy of Jammu and Kashmir is much less than what the language of article 370 may suggest.
-There is a constitutional provision that allows the President, with the concurrence of the State government, to specify which parts of the Union List shall apply to the State.
-The President has issued two Constitutional orders in concurrence with the Government of J&K making large parts of the Constitution applicable to the State.
-As a result, though J&K has a separate constitution and a flag, the Parliament's power to make laws on subjects in the Union List now is fully accepted.
+Earlier, there was a constitutional provision that allowed the President, with the concurrence of the State government, to specify which parts of the Union list should apply to the State.
+The President had issued two Constitutional orders in concurrence with the government of J&K making large parts of the Constitution applicable to the State.
+As a result, though J&K had a separate constitution and a flag, the Parliament's power to make laws on subjects in the Union List was fully accepted.

-The remaining differences between the other States and the State of J&K are that no emergency due to internal disturbances can be declared in J&K without the concurrence of the State.
-The union government cannot impose a financial emergency in the State and the Directive Principles do not apply in J&K. Finally, amendments to the Indian Constitution (under Art.
-368) can only apply in concurrence with the government of J&K.
+The remaining difference between the other States and the State of J&K were that no emergency due to internal disturbances could be declared in J&K without the concurrence of the State.
+The Union government could not impose a financial emergency in the State and the Directive Principles did not apply in J&K. Amendments to the Indian Constitution (under Art.
+368) could apply in concurrence with the government of J&K.